thedanielmark/thedanielmark/README.md

 Take a look at my work or get in touch with me by logging onto [www.thedanielmark.com](https://www.thedanielmark.com "www.thedanielmark.com")

+###### The code in my public repositories are only a sample of the kind of projects I have worked on.
+Enterprise and personal projects with sensitive code/data are private so if you'd like to talk about them, feel free to get in touch with me.

 <!--
 **thedanielmark/thedanielmark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.